runtimeverification/iele-semantics/Design.md

 * A function definition includes the function signature, the function body and whether or not the function is public.
 A function signature includes a function name (which is prefixed by the `@` symbol) and names of formal arguments (which are represented as local registers, as they are only visible within the function body).
 * A public function can be called by other accounts, while a non-public one can only be called by other functions within the same contract.
 * A special public function named `@init` should be defined for any contract and will be called when an account is created with this contract.
 If this function is not defined the contract is malformed.
 * An account to which code has never been deployed contains an implicit public function `@deposit` which takes no arguments, returns no values, and does nothing.
-This function exists to allow accounts to receive payment even if they do not have a contract deployed to them.
+This function exists to allow accounts to receive payment even if they do not have a contract deployed to them, and functions analogously to calling an account with no code in EVM.
 Note that a contract can forbid payments by refusing to declare the `@deposit` function, and explicitly raising an exception if any of its entry points are invoked with a balance transfer.
 * A global definition defines a global name and its constant value (which is an unbounded signed integer).
 Globals are accessible from within any function of the contract and their value cannot be modified.
 * The contract is malformed if it contains multiple function and/or global definitions with the same name.